adrienverge/openfortivpn/.github/SECURITY.md

 ## Reporting a Vulnerability

-For now open an issue in [GitHub](https://github.com/adrienverge/openfortivpn/issues).
-We will get back to you.
+Send an email to security@openfortivpn.org.